Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 singularity exec $SIF bash -c '$WITH_CONDA ; pip list'
 ```

-Notice the use of single quotes as with double quotes `$WITH_CONDA` would be expanded
+Notice the use of single quotes as with double quotes, `$WITH_CONDA` would be expanded
 by the shell before executing the singularity command, and at that time `WITH_CONDA` is
 not yet defined.
 To use the container it also doesn't matter which version of the
 LUMI module is loaded, and in fact, loading CrayEnv would work as well.